Bachmannia!

 Opinions and things

+It's been a while since I've been on here but I have a lot of opinions and feelings to talk about when it comes to this country and the people in charge of it.
+With that said, here goes.....
 I totally get that some people aren't exactly fans of President Obama.
 I fully expect the people that make up the opposing political party to have massive philosophical differences with him.
 What I don't expect is for several dozen members of congress to flat out violate the Logan Act and try to sabotage the ongoing negotiations with Iran.
-That is flat out treasonous and a felony, which is punishable by prison time and the loss of the right to vote in some states.
+That is flat out treasonous and a felony, which is punishable by...

 Friday, November 7, 2014